 - criminal offenders

-- social work or probation
+- social work, court, or probation services

-- teaching or research in related fields
+- teaching or research in related fields.

 Psychologists need to be registered with New Zealand Psychologists Board.

 They also need a current Annual Practising Certificate, unless they are only teaching psychology, or doing research.